planet-nine-app/planet-nine/README.md

 It was trying to recreate a gold rush of sorts, but it failed miserably mostly due to my lack of marketing, and because crypto was simultaneously much more lucrative, and much more of a turn off to the average person that any mention of "digital tokens" became poisoned.

 Underlying this initial effort was a simple, but powerful idea.

 I had long bristled at having to supply my personal information for every internet action I take, and I wanted users of my platform to not have to use their email or phone number for signing up.
-So I implemented this auth and identity system I wrote about in a [paper for the ACM][smart-cities]: https://static1.squarespace.com/static/5bede41d365f02ab5120b40f/t/65d305f9682e3158ed9386cf/1708328441775/ACM+Identity+Paper.pdf
+So I implemented this auth and identity system I wrote about in a [paper for the ACM][smart-cities].
-If you want to skip ahead a bit, you can check out [its implementation here.][sessionless]
+If you want to skip ahead a bit, you can check out [its implementation Sessionless here.][sessionless]

 All Sessionless does is use the same asymmetric cryptography that Bitcoin and Ethereum use, and removes it from a blockchain.[^3]
 The reason for that asymmetric cryptography is that the crypto nodes can't trust each other so they use a session-less method of authorization for passing messages around.